Family Law Attorney in Edina, Minnesota

 Like every state, Minnesota has different working definitions and laws for each family law-related issue.
 They include:

 All of these areas of law handle issues that are vital to the lives and wellbeing of the people they affect.
 For this reason, it is very seriously recommended that you do not approach any family law issues on your own.
 An experienced family lawyer can help you make your best possible case and get the best possible outcomes.
-If you are in Edina, Minnesota, Jane Van Valkenburg is that family lawyer.
+If you are in Edina, Minnesota, or Hennepin County, Ramsey County, Dakota County, and Carver County, Jane Van Valkenburg is that family lawyer.
 She has the knowledge, experience, dedication, and passion to get results for her family law clients.
 Don’t wait: get Jane Van Valkenburg’s help today.
-Call (952) 206-6620 for a personalized consultation today.
+Call for a personalized consultation today.